 Russia, Belarus, Vietnam, Montenegro, Serbia, Bosnia and Herzegovina, Macedonia, Malaysia, Mongolia, Benin, Namibia, Grenada, St Vincent and Grenadines, Antigua and Barbuda, St Kitts and Nevis, St Lucia, Barbados, Dominica.

-The Following countries, on the contrary, must have a pre-issued Visa, issued by any Cuban Embassy/Consulate.
+The following countries, instead, have to be provided also of a pre-issued Visa issued by any Cuban Embassy/Consulate:

 Should Passengers undertake a Medical Insurance offered by a State Social Security System or Private Company, an appropriate written certification must be disclosed in support of such insurance coverage preferably in Spanish or, alternatively, in English.